BabylonJS/OldDocumentationSite/content/How_To/Particles/Point_Cloud_Particles.md

 * Redo the additions as many times as needed.
 Each addition creates a new group of particles identified by `particle.groupID`.
 * When done, build the PCS mesh with `buildMeshAsync()`.
 * Changes to particle properties can be achieved with the `initParticles()` or `updateParticle(particle)` methods and a call to `setParticles`.
 * Particle animation can be accomplished by defining their individual behavior in `updateParticle(particle)` and calling `setParticles()` within the render loop.

+## Limitations
+The way the PCS is created using vertex points with a pre-applied material with `PointsCloud` set to true means that:
+1. Particles can not be destroyed and particles off screen are still enabled.;
+2. Transparency does not work on particles.

 ## PCS Creation
 To create an empty PCS requires three parameters; its name, the size for every particle and the scene, for example